an-nihil00/crud/README.md

 # (Slime)Chan

-This is an imageboard (eventually) written in with Phoenix.
-As it is now, its a mostly functional anonymous textboard.
+This is an imageboard written in with Phoenix.

 ## Why?